Skip to content

 • PVST is conducted at the age of 9-12 months after the 3-dose course of hepatitis B vaccination (or 1 - 2 months after completion of the final dose of the primary vaccination series if the hepatitis B vaccination is delayed).

 • With effect from January 2022, Maternal and Child Health Centres arrange serologic testing after hepatitis B vaccination for babies born to mothers infected with HBV in or after April 2021.
-For details of this initiative, please view the fact sheet and press release.
+For details of this initiative, please view the This link will open in a new windowfact sheet and This link will open in a new windowpress release.

 • With effect from June 2022, PVST will also be arranged for babies born to mothers infected with HBV in or after October 2020 before the age of 24 months.